JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 1 - Basics - Group Anagram/First Angular/Song Key.md

 - Restore button
 - Figure out how we can delete them after a certain time has passed
 - Users can also delete them permanently if they wish #DONE
-- The logic for the library and the deleted is similar, perhaps condense to one component
+- The logic for the library and the deleted is similar, perhaps condense to one component #DONE
 ## Add custom description or notes to tracks
-- When clicking on a track there will be a single page open
+- When clicking on a track there will be a single page open #DONE
 - Here users can edit tracks
-- Turn the track into a component
+- Turn the track into a component #DONE

 ## Back End
 - Link a supabase db to the project